-Non-payment for electricity is holding back a global push to extend electricity access to the 1.2 billion people off the grid.
-India, Ghana, Myanmar, Uganda—countries around the world are raising electrification rates with the goal of powering future economic growth.
-The success of these efforts will depend on whether the companies that supply power, typically state-run electricity distribution monopolies, are willing and able to pay for energy for the poor people they connect.
+Non-payment for electricity is holding back a global push to extend electricity access to 1.2 billion people off the grid.
+Countries around the world, including India, Ghana, Myanmar, and Uganda, are working towards increasing the rate of electrification with the goal of powering future economic growth.
+The success of these efforts will depend on whether the power distribution companies, typically state-run power utilities, are willing and able to pay for energy for the poor people they connect.

 Unfortunately, distribution companies across the developing world are chronically loss-making and often cannot collect revenue on the energy they supply, due to agency problems and theft.
 Consequently, they provide rationed and erratic supply, which undercuts the economic value of power.

 Bihar State Power Holding Company Limited (BSPHCL), North Bihar Power Distribution Company Limited (NBPDCL), and South Bihar Power Distribution Company Limited (SBPDCL), in collaboration with J-PAL South Asia, Tata Centre for Development, and researchers from Energy Policy Institute of Chicago-India team (EPIC-India), launched a Revenue Enhancement Scheme in August 1, 2017, aimed primarily at minimizing revenue losses and improving service quality through incentivizing employees who are involved in revenue activities.

 Till July 2018, the scheme covered more than 660 employees from 24 electricity supply subdivisions, serving 40 million people.
 The evaluation has been further expanded to include about 1,800 power distribution company (discom) employees.
 Under this project, researchers are measuring changes in revenue, customer-employee collusion, customer service, and electricity supply quality as outcomes.